Solego: Nothing will happen that shouldn't have happened centuries ago!!

 - Mundane Utility: Subverted.
 Scrooge McDuck hires Darkwing Duck to "pick up a necklace from the jewelers."
 According to Launchpad, Scrooge usually hires "low-paid menial flunkies" to do small jobs like that, but said necklace is VERY dangerous, and Darkwing is the most qualified person in St. Canard to get it.

-- Never Trust a Splash Panel: The opening splash panel for Chapter 3 seems to indicate that, at some point in the story, Pete gets possessed by Solego (although this never happens; he merely buys the car that Solego possesses).
+- Never Trust a Trailer or Splash Panel: The opening splash panel for Chapter 3 seems to indicate that, at some point in the story, Pete gets possessed by Solego (although this never happens; he merely buys the car that Solego possesses).
 Likewise for Chapter 5 (see the image above), which seems to indicate that Darkwing valiantly stands tall against a fully-powered Solego (when, in fact, he spends much of the chapter running and ducking for dear life).

 - No Ontological Inertia: Once Solego is defeated, Gizmoduck un-disintegrates and Launchpad changes back to normal.